uhlryk/react-context-ajax/README.md

 First part of url, where request are send.
 If all your request have similar part then this part can be set here.

-### callback
+### endCallback

  * type: function
  * required: false

-This is global callback which is called after all requests from child components.
+This is global endCallback which is called after ech request from child components.
 It is not required.
 You can handle all requests in local callback (passed as parameter to request call).
-More about it in section Global callback
+More about it in section Global endCallback

 ## Context request methods: